 Decorating A Gift With Accessories

-If you are going for a brown paper gift wrap present (which is a totally green decision as the brown paper is recyclable) but want to add a little extra, you could add little accessories.
+If you are going for a brown paper gift wrap present (which is a totally green decision as the brown paper is recyclable) but want to add a little extra, you could hand-print a pattern on it or add little accessories.
 The possibilities are endless, really depending on your taste and the occasion.
 Here are just a few ideas:

 - Valentine’s Day, Mother’s Day, Birthday – Crocheted Heart, Tassel Flower, Paper Butterfly